 Designed and sold as an “internet appliance” in 1999, these were soon embraced by the hacker crowd as a cheap all in one flat panel PC (at the time flat panels were still quite expensive).
-Other than some custom software and BIOS, these were essentially full x86 PCs with a small DiskOnChip with a variant of Linux on them.
+Other than some custom software and BIOS, these were essentially full x86 PCs with a small DiskOnChip with QNX, a Unix-like OS on it.

 - WinChip C6 200Mhz (Mine has been upgraded with a Pentium MMX Overdrive CPU@166Mhz)